pactflow/katacoda-workshops/pactflow-getting-started-java/step7.md

 ## Next Steps?

-Here are a few things to try to see what scenarios Pact can help you with:
+Here are a few things to try to change in `/root/example-provider-springboot/src/main/java/com/example/springboot/Product.java`{{open}} to see what scenarios Pact can help you with:

 1. Try changing the provider code in a backwards incompatible way, what happens?

         ```
-        // First try commenting out the 'name' key in `/root/example-provider-springboot/src/main/java/com/example/springboot/Product.java`{{open}}, then run:
+        // First try commenting out the 'name' key in the Product constructor, then run:
         ./gradlew clean test
         ```
         This should fail!